jraebn/CSC171-8PuzzleGame/README.md

 # CSC171-8puzzle

-8 puzzle game using BFS
+8 puzzle game using BFS and A-Star